Andrew A. Radin With Progress Report on twoXAR

 Harry: Now, how quickly do you, you know, because of the engine and the capabilities, right?
 How, how.
 When you’re trying to explain timeframe to someone, how do you frame it?
 Of how much faster the system can get you to something that looks like you should go after and then actually helping, you know, design a molecule and so on?

 Like all that work.
 From the traditional sense.
 And by the way, like not many people do that anymore.
 Certainly not under one roof.
 Like we like we do.
-And the reason is as you just identified is it’s just so time consuming.
-So time consuming to go through each of those processes, because the traditional approach is to do a lot of basic science and literature search and, you know, forming hypotheses and, and it’s, it’s a, it’s a long road, right?
+And the reason is as you just identified is it’s just so time-consuming.
+So time-consuming

 So that’s maybe where there’s a debate on the year saving, but I’m, I’m talking about like the old school approach.
 Uh, we’re gonna, we’re gonna just.
 You know, take all the existing knowledge about the disease and sort of set aside and see if we can’t make some new discoveries about the biology and that’s the starting point.